 Cycling in Philadelphia

-Philadelphia is a remarkably cycle-friendly city, with hundreds of miles of dedicated bike lanes as well as a bike-sharing system, Indigo.
+Philadelphia is a remarkably bike-friendly city, with hundreds of miles of dedicated bike lanes as well as a bike-sharing system, Indigo.
 The programme is currently expanding and will consist of 350 stations around the city and more than 3,500 bikes available, once complete.
 Cycling is common as both a pastime and a mode of commute in Philadelphia.

 Walking in Philadelphia